I’ll never forget when project estimation was used against my team.

 The situation has evolved, which means the estimate must change.

 To get ahead of this, I regularly update the project’s estimates.
-It’s a piece of date I can control throughout development.
+It’s a piece of data I can control throughout development.
 I incorporate the information of the current situation.
 I use the same confidence interval or better.
 As the project develops, I look to increase the confidence interval of my estimates.

 When Should I Estimate a Release Date?